 The designer recalls her interest in the art of origami as a young child.
 As an MIT student, her interest in geometry took a scientific turn, only to find itself slip into her design work.
 Applied geometrist Ron Resch and his 1960’s research into origami tessellation became a motivating factor for a designer with a knack for crossing interdisciplinary borders.

 Being the work of an artist, designer and software engineer rolled into one, the Bloom blanket is itself more than just a blanket.
-It is an interior design accessory as much as it is a pretext for exploring geometric concepts, a product born out of a passion for mathematics – and out of Costanzo’s own life story, it also proves what can happen when interior design fabrics meet creativity and enthusiasm.
+It is an interior design accessory as much as it is a pretext for exploring geometric concepts.
+A product born out of a passion for mathematics and out of Costanzo’s own life story, it also proves what can happen when interior design fabrics meet creativity and enthusiasm.

 Please take a look at our Before and After images of selected projects from 2015 HERE.